Agenda

 "Once there was a great realm peopled by great people.
 They were not Ademre.
 They were what Ademre was before we became ourselves."

-Now the Cthaeh mentioned that Lanre hasn't slept in 5000 years which is a pretty good indicator as to the rough date of Lanre Day when Ergen fell to his actions and likely as not that day marked the beginning of the end for these first generation Ademre of which Sheyehn speaks.
-These Adem ancestors , some of whom fought at the Drossen Tor, must then be considered as the original inhabitants of one the the 7 cities of the realm of Ergen and the theme of these next few pages will be to work out which city that actually was.
+Now the Cthaeh mentioned that Lanre hasn't slept in 5000 years which is a pretty good indicator as to the rough date of Lanre Day when Ergen fell to his actions and likely as not that day marked the beginning of the end for this first generation Adem of which Sheyehn speaks.
+These Adem ancestors , some of whom fought at the Drossen Tor, must then be considered as being the original inhabitants of one the the 7 great cities of the realm of Ergen and the theme of these next few chapters will be to work out which city that actually was.

 A Tale of Twin Cities